cherinejoseph/azure-honeypot-lab/README.md

 # Azure SOC Honeypot 🍯

-This project demonstrates how to set up a **basic home Security Operations Center (SOC) in Azure**.
+This project demonstrates the set up I did for a **basic home Security Operations Center (SOC) in Azure**.
 Using a honeypot VM, a central log repository, and Microsoft Sentinel, I captured and analyzed real-world brute-force attack data.

 ---